orov-io/GoBackbone/README.md

 ## Testing

 Provided test uses [Go Convey](http://goconvey.co/).
 On `service/handlers_test.go` we use an expresive flow as on BDD testing.
-Plase, maintain clean your tests.
+Please, maintain clean your tests.

 Run test is as simple as: